What is Volume License?

 - It takes approximately 24-48 hours to process a Site License Request.

-- Once processed, a Footprints ticket will be generated and will be assigned to your Technical Support Provider (TSP).
+- Once processed, a Footprints ticket will be created and will be assigned to your Technical Support Provider (TSP).

-- Your TSP will schedule and install your approved software
+- Your TSP will schedule and install the approved software

 Do I get a receipt?